 This one caught my eye immediately!
 If you or your child have ever read the classic Goodnight Moon by Margaret Wise Brown, then you must pick up Goodnight Goon: A Petrifying Parody by Michael Rex!
 It is an adorably spooky take on the classic.
 Instead of starting out, “In the great green room,” the Goodnight Goon story starts out, “In the cold gray tomb.”
 Instead of, “three little bears sitting on chairs,” you’ll find, “three little mummies rubbing their tummies.”
 And that is just the tip of the iceberg!
-The original story is parodied line by line in this Halloween take on the classic.
+The original story is parodied line by line in this fun, creative Halloween version.
 This would be a great gift for book collectors, kids, teachers, and anyone who has ever enjoyed Goodnight Moon.

 I Need My Monster by Amanda Noll caught my attention with its title and creative cover art.
 This story was published in 2009 but I had never heard of it before.
 It turned out to be a very creative story!
 It is told from the point of view of Ethan, a little boy who finds upon getting ready for bed one night that his monster, Gabe, has gone fishing for a week!
 Unable to go to sleep without a monster under his bed, Ethan does what any little boy would do – he knocks on the floorboards and waits for a new monster to appear.
 Only the new monster isn’t exactly what he had in mind.
 He then proceeds to go through “monster auditions” if you will, trying to find the perfect monster to be his new bedtime companion.
 It is a very cute story and not necessarily a Halloween story as monsters under the bed seem to be a year-round theme with little ones!
 The publisher’s recommended age group is 5-7 years old.